Nearest $\Omega$-stable matrix via Riemannian optimization: Conclusions

 We attribute a good part of the success of this method to the fact that it computes eigenvalues only indirectly; thus, it is able to avoid the inaccuracies associated with multiple eigenvalues.
 Indeed, it is well-known that computing eigenvalues with high multiplicity is an ill-conditioned problem: if a matrix has an eigenvalue $\lambda$ of multiplicity $k$, a perturbation of size $\varepsilon$ will, generically, produce a matrix with $k$ simple eigenvalues at distance $\mathcal{O}(\varepsilon^{1/k})$ from $\lambda$ (see, for instance, \cite[Chapter~2]{Wil88-algebraic-eigenvalue}).
 The method can, in principle, be generalized to similar problems by defining appropriate Schur-like decompositions; for instance, to the problem of finding matrices with at least a given number $k$ of eigenvalues inside a certain set $\Omega$.

 In our future research, we plan to study extensions such as the one mentioned above, and to investigate further the behaviour of the method on larger matrices.
-Hopefully, convergence on larger matrices can be obtained by adjusting parameters in the optimization method, computing explicitly the Hessian of the objective function $f(Q) = \norm{\mathcal{L}(Q^\top AQ)}_F^2$, or including some techniques borrowed from traditional eigensolvers.
+Hopefully, convergence on larger matrices can be obtained by adjusting parameters in the optimization method, deriving preconditioners that approximate the Hessian of the objective function $f(Q) = \norm{\mathcal{L}(Q^\top AQ)}_F^2$, or including some techniques borrowed from traditional eigensolvers.